I read “A Twist of the Wrist” by Keith Code, expecting it to be about motorcycling and motorcycle racing.

 At the base of motorcycling, like any pursuit — mental, athletic, or artistic — is the human condition.
-The way we push through limits, learn from mistakes, and maintain the correct attitude is what separates champions from other riders.
+The way we push through limits, learn from mistakes, and maintain the correct attitude is what separates champions (or just people who improve) from other riders.

 Keith Code captures all of this in “A Twist of the Wrist”.
 Even though he presents it as a book about motorcycling, he writes like a philosopher.
 This is obvious from the first lesson: don’t badmouth yourself.
 Instead, focus on what you can improve.